VitorDAlbuquerque/VitorDAlbuquerque/README.md

-- Interested in JAVA/A.I/NODE
+- Interested in JAVA/A.I
-- Learning JAVA/NODE
+- Learning JAVA/WEB
-- How to reach me: Discord: vitorkin or Gmail: vitordiasdealbuquerque@gmail.com
+- How to reach me: Gmail: vitordiasdealbuquerque@gmail.com
 - EN/US - PT/BR
+- Working with LIMS
 - Desenvolvimento de Software Multiplataforma - Fatec Zona Leste
 <!---
 vitinbeyblade/vitinbeyblade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.